 I’ve been an occasional student of Heidegger since my university years in the 1980s.
-As it’s been a while since I’ve taken up any of the philosopher’s texts, I decided to read Harman’s book to refresh my memory.
+As it’s been a while since I’ve seriously engaged the philosopher’s texts, I decided to read Harman’s book to re-enter the realm.
 I couldn’t have chosen better.
-It’s certainly the clearest and most comprehensive introduction to Heidegger yet published.
-Harman covers the whole scope of Heidegger’s career, addresses the dismal turn of the war years, and, for me at least, clarified things that had previously been murky at best, specifically Heidegger’s later writing on the fourfold.
+Harman has written what is certainly the clearest, most comprehensive introduction to Heidegger yet published in English.
+He covers the whole scope of Heidegger’s career, addresses the dismal turn of the war years, and, for me at least, clarifies things that had previously been murky, specifically Heidegger’s later writing on the fourfold.

-But Harman’s work also led me to ask, given my own political (and environmental) concerns, if it is really worth seriously re-engaging in Heidegger’s thought.
+But Harman’s work also led me to ask, given my own political concerns, if it is really worth seriously re-engaging Heidegger’s thought.
 Can Heidegger stand as a guide or teacher to those struggling with the demands of the present?

 Heidegger insists that the history of metaphysics has come to an end and that we await a new beginning in philosophy.
-One of the main problems facing this new beginning, at least in terms of its calling to those like me who might (modestly) engage it, is that based on Heidegger’s own work we sense that it will prove unproductive.
-One suspects that any beginning like that hinted at by Heidegger could not actually change the facts of the social world in the ways that seem necessary--given our ever graver ecological/technological predicament.
-Such a beginning would be, rather, a local philosophical shift: yet another philosophical school easily ignored by the machine now running roughshod over the planet, just as it ignored the philosopher’s work during his lifetime.
+One of the main problems facing this "new beginning", at least in terms of its calling to those like me who might (modestly) engage it, is that based on Heidegger’s own work we sense that it will prove insular, self-enclosed, ultimately unproductive.
+One suspects that any such philosophical beginning could not actually change the facts of the political world in the ways that seem necessary--given our ever graver ecological/technological predicament.
+Such a beginning would be, rather, a local philosophical shift; it would be yet another philosophical school easily ignored by the machine now running roughshod over us, just as it ignored the philosopher’s work during his lifetime and after.

 I’m aware of the irony of criticizing Heidegger’s new beginning as “unproductive”.
 One of the salient problems of the old metaphysics of presence is, certainly, its very productiveness.
 But even so, I suspect that many thinkers continue to neglect the Heideggerian path because they sense, quite simply, that it would not catch--it would gain no hold on the forces now rushing us toward annihilation.

-Thus the conundrum facing thinkers tempted (but finally not taken) by Heidegger’s formidable project.
+Thus the conundrum facing thinkers tempted by Heidegger’s formidable project.
 We still hope to change or help rescue the world; we still hope to harness some of the power of metaphysics, even if at the same time undermining its totalizing power.
 Is this hope at all valid?
-I don’t know.
+I'm not certain.
 But next to this hope, the philosophy that begins with the “revealing/self-concealing event” seems to lead fatally to a kind of quietism.
 Or at least it did so in Heidegger's case.

 One could argue that with these comments I’m putting too much of a political or practical burden on philosophy.
 One does not take up philosophy in order to accomplish certain goals with it.
 Asked the question of what one can do with philosophy, Heidegger once answered that the point is not what we do with philosophy, but what philosophy does with us.
-And yes, not since Parmenides discovered that nothing moves has philosophy necessarily been called upon to solve our political ills.
+And yes, not since Parmenides discovered that nothing moves has philosophy necessarily been a tool for solving our political ills.

 But what is the place of philosophy once those political ills become potentially synonymous with our self-induced extinction as a species?
 Does the Heideggarian argue that we do not fundamentally exist as "a species”, but always rather as individual Dasein?
 If Dasein always means my ownmost, historically grounded existence, how do we think our ownmost historically grounded existence as species?
 Is such a thought possible in Heideggerian terms?

 Harman's last three titled sections before his conclusion are "Heidegger's Vices", "First Objection to Heidegger" and "Second Objection to Heidegger".
 On Heidegger's vices, Harman doesn't merely restate his earlier points regarding the philosopher's disastrous failure of judgment during the war years, but, rightly I think, traces this failure to a more fundamental one: the lack of a any true political philosophy in Heidegger's work.
-My own sense is that this lack stems from a certain fatality in the periodization of Heidegger's career.
-First, Heidegger was grappling with concerns other than political ones during the first half of his career--and we should be grateful for this, as his pre-war work culminated in Being and Time.
-But subsequent to the war, and more problematically, Heidegger's (perhaps prudent) avoidance of writing directly on political concerns had more personal causes.
-The philosopher was no doubt aware that any attempt to weigh in directly on questions of the West's political order would only serve to re-ignite the painful issue of the war years; it would provide an easy pretext for his philosophical foes to repeat: "Who are you to philosophize on these questions?
+Of course this is apposite to the questions I pose above.
+My own sense is that this lack stemmed from a certain fatality in the periodization of Heidegger's career.
+First, before the war, Heidegger was grappling with mainly nonpolitical concerns--and we should be grateful that he was, as his pre-war work culminated in Being and Time.
+Subsequent to the war, and more problematically, his avoidance of writing directly on political concerns had more personal causes.
+The philosopher was no doubt aware that any attempt to weigh in directly on questions of the West's "political order" would only serve to re-ignite the question of the war years.
+It would provide an easy pretext for his philosophical foes to repeat: "Who are you to philosophize on these questions?
 Haven't we already heard enough in your Rector's Address?"
 Had Heidegger not made the mistakes he did during the war, he may in fact have been emboldened over the following decades to develop his philosophy in ways more directly challenging to Anglo-American capitalism on the one hand and Soviet communism on the other.
 As is, he shrewdly (and perhaps inevitably) avoided political philosophy altogether.